Updated on 2024-12-03 GMT+08:00

 Although a request URI is included in the request header, most programming languages or frameworks require the request URI to be transmitted separately.

-Access path of an API for performing a specified operation.
-Obtain the path from the URI of an API.
-For example, the resource-path of the API used to obtain a user token is /v3/auth/tokens.
+• resource-path: access path of an API for performing a specified operation.
+Obtain the value from the URI of an API.
+For example, resource-path of the API for creating an IAM user is /v3.0/OS-USER/users.

 To simplify the URI display, each API is provided only with a resource-path and a request method.
 The URI-scheme of all APIs is HTTPS, and the endpoints of all APIs in the same region are identical.